 top of page

 “Right now we are facing a manmade disaster of global scale, our greatest threat in thousands of years: climate change.
 If we don’t take action, the collapse of our civilisations and the extinction of much of the natural world is on the horizon.”
-David Attenborough, 2018 UN Climate Summit

 I4C is the acronym for the Institute for Contemplative Ecology and also a pun: “I foresee...”

-In the spirit of Gandhi’s famous quote “Be the change you want to see in the world” but informed by the urgency of the many and converging crises of our time – global climate crisis, global ecological crisis, the crisis of civilizations, and more – “I foresee” the need for change and transformation.
 Our time of crisis is a call to the human spirit to wake up, to transform, to consciously evolve.
-We believe a corresponding spiritual change is needed as well, the challenging change to an earth-based spirituality.
-A critical mass built up through many small local changes can become a global whole greater than the sum of its local parts.
-And become the change the world needs.
+We must change our politics, our economics, our agricultural practices.... we believe a corresponding spiritual change is needed as well, the challenging change to an earth-based spirituality.
+A critical mass built up through many small changes

 Picture1 with logo (monkshood).png